erYash15/Char-RNN-for-Automatic-Music-Composition/README.md

 ### Usage

-Type in terminal command in the root directory ( where this readme is present ).
+Type in terminal command in the root directory after downloading or cloning ( where this readme is present ).

 ```bash
 $ python train.py